syncfusion-content/blazor-docs/blazor/tooltip/content.md

 ##  Displaying dynamic HTML Content

-Any type of formatted content can be displayed within the Tooltip by default.
-To enhance the Tooltip layout or create a custom visualized element, use the `<ContentTemplate>` tag to define the structure.
+By default, the Tooltip can show any kind of formatted content.
+To improve its layout or create a custom visual element, utilize the `<ContentTemplate>` tag to establish the desired structure.
+You can also use @(MarkupString) to dynamically render HTML content.

-Refer to the following code example to add dynamic HTML content to the Tooltip.
-Use @(MarkupString) to render HTML content dynamically.

 ```cshtml
 @using Syncfusion.Blazor.Popups